johnsblevins/AzureLandingZones/Templates/entscalelz/README.md

 Templates\entscalelz\es-template\auxiliary\mkPolicies.json
 ```

-6. Remove references to 'northerneurope' and 'westeurope' in policies.json
+6. Remove references to 'northerneurope'' in **policies.json**.
+The related location reference is where the deployment metadata is stored not the location of the deployment itself.

 Replace the lines:
 ```